View all Finding the Plug |

 Immediately after the Penitential Act, we acclaim the Lord and implore his mercy in words that are common to the liturgy celebrated in the West and in the East.
 Even in the Latin typical edition of the Roman Missal the words Kyrie Eleison and Christe Eleison (“Lord, have mercy” and “Christ, have mercy”) are preserved in the original Greek.

 Addressing the Lord with Acclaim

-In Eastern liturgies each invocation is addressed to Christ, but in the West, since there are three invocations, each can also be address to one of the three Persons of the Most Holy Trinity.
+In Eastern liturgies, each invocation is addressed to Christ, but in the West, since there are three invocations, each can also be addressed to one of the three Persons of the Most Holy Trinity.
 Both Kyrie (“Lord”) and Christe (“Christ”—which means Anointed One) are an acclamation of God, followed by a petition for his mercy (eleison—“have mercy”).